“Back in 2001 I worked in the grocery business overseeing stores throughout the country.

-“Seventeen years ago this past week, I traveled to the East Coast on business with Wild Oats Markets.
-It was a fast-paced trip that was to cover a lot of ground.
-I started in Florida for two days, then flew to Boston for a day before driving to visit a couple of stores in Connecticut.
+Nineteen years ago this past week, I was sent to the east coast.
+Starting in Florida for two days, I then flew to Boston for a day before driving to visit a couple of stores in Connecticut.

 We decided to check out of our hotel and head down to New York City.
 We heard the Yankees were home and that Roger Clemens was going for his 20th win vs. the Red Sox that evening.
 We headed straight for Yankee Stadium.
 After we bought our tickets, it started raining like crazy.
 The game was delayed, so Simon and I headed to a bar adjacent to the stadium to have a couple of beers and wait for the rain to let up.
 After an hour or so we headed into the stadium and got situated into our prime seats near the field between home plate and first base.